MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ...
 ```

-Compare the error `--debug` output to a successful execution:
+Compare the error `--debug` output above to a successful execution:

 ```azurecli
 -- Correct example: Because the resource group name contains special characters, enclose it in quotes